zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 2. **Scalability**: Ascends from single machines to planetary scale using stateless containers, Kubernetes, and MCP and A2A’s interoperability.
 3. **Cost Efficiency**: Use free tiers (Hugging Face, Azure Container Apps, managed DBs) to delay spending.
 4. **Resilience**: Dapr ensures fault tolerance, retries, and state persistence across stages.
+5. **Open Core and Managed Edges**: Build the system’s core with open-source, cloud-native technologies like Kubernetes and Dapr for maximum control, portability, and community-driven innovation, while leveraging proprietary managed services (e.g., managed databases, AI APIs, serverless platforms) at the edges for operational efficiency, scalability, and access to advanced features.

 ---